Article By: Damon ‘Gravitoyd’ Caraway ‡ Edited By: Leanne Ridgeway

-Monte Luna are simply a devastating aural onslaught of lyrical and musical emotion, who have surreptitiously risen to the top of the ever-growing doom sludge pool.
+Monte Luna is simply a devastating aural onslaught of lyrical and musical emotion, who has surreptitiously risen to the top of the ever-growing doom sludge pool.

 Flowing lava cracks, smokes, and falls from James CI’s guitar forever changing the forming the landscape of each song.
 His sound is so fucking heavy; it emanates in tidal-waves of riff-laden anger, it permeates the soul in a live setting (absolutely it does), it entrenches itself in the primal Id of the psyche.

 The other half of this power monstrosity of a band is Phil Hook, who bludgeons the skins with the gravity of ten thousand suns and the craving of a nineteenth-century grave-robber surgeon.
 He is so precise and purposeful with each strike that he is mesmerizing to watch live.

 03. 6000 Year March

 06. The End of Beginning